Documentation

 • iPadOS 13+ (WKWebView)

-When using Radiant Media Player in an Ionic application you need to use the self-hosted player files.
+When using Radiant Media Player in an Ionic application we recommend using self-hosted player files for better performance in production.
 Active customers can download the self-hosted package in our back-end.
-Trial users can contact us to obtain this package.
+For testing purposes and trial users our cloud player can also be used.

 Installing Ionic